 It may also help to maintain a generally healthy lifestyle, including:

 - sleep and meals

-- ensuring you stay well hydrated
+- keeping yourself well hydrated

 - limiting your intake of caffeine and alcohol

 If your migraines are severe you should contact your GP.
-You should also contact them if you have tried avoiding possible triggers and are still experiencing symptoms.
+You should also contact them if you have tried avoiding possible triggers and are still having symptoms.
 They may prescribe medicines to help prevent further attacks.